Adapting to climate change

 Lead executing agency: National Directorate of Water Resources Management (DNGRH), National Institute of Disaster Management (INGC)

-Droughts, floods and tropical cyclones are occurring more and more often, with devastating consequences for the country’s population and its infrastructure.
-Transboundary river basins are particularly hard hit.
-The rise in extreme weather events, compounded by uncontrolled logging, slash and burn farming and small-scale mining, is exposing the headwaters of these basins to soil loss and erosion.
+Droughts, floods and cyclones are occurring more and more often, with devastating consequences for the country’s population and infrastructure.
+Transboundary river basins are particularly hard hit, such as those shared with South Africa, Zimbabwe and Malawi.
+The rise in extreme weather events is exposing the headwaters of these basins to soil loss and erosion.
+Uncontrolled logging, slash-and-burn farming and small-scale mining are compounding these effects.
 This in turn has a detrimental impact on the recharge of groundwater, soil retention capacity and the quality of surface water.
-Severe flooding is more frequently affecting the extensive river plains in the downstream areas, often claiming lives and destroying livelihoods, particularly among the poorest of the poor.
+Severe flooding is more frequently affecting the extensive river plains in downstream areas, often claiming lives and destroying livelihoods, particularly among the poorest of the poor.
 In most cases, both droughts and flooding result in crop losses and subsequent famines.

 The national framework and the action taken by the relevant stakeholders in the Rio Búzi catchment area are better adapted to the impacts of climate change on water resources.

-Numerous disaster risk management projects have led to the accumulation of valuable experience and knowledge, particularly in relation to establishing early warning systems with the participation of the local population.
-The current project focuses on securing the legal foundations for the early warning system and its institutional integration.
-It also sets out to tackle the causes of the disasters by improving catchment area management.
+Numerous disaster risk management projects have led to the accumulation of valuable experience, particularly in relation to establishing flood early warning systems with the participation of the local population.
+The current project focuses on the legal protection and institutional integration of the early warning system.
+It also sets out to tackle the causes of disasters by improving catchment area management.

-GIZ is advising and supporting the National Institute of Disaster Management (INGC) in developing a sustainability strategy and devising implementing regulations for the national early warning system.
-In cooperation with the National Directorate of Water Resources Management (DNGRH), GIZ is providing support to decentralised sector authorities, the catchment area committee and the government districts involved.
-Cooperation among diverse stakeholders at various levels is vital for the success of the project and is therefore promoted intensively.
+The project is advising and supporting the National Institute of Disaster Management (Instituto Nacional de Gestão de Calamidades, INGC) in developing a sustainability strategy and devising implementation rules for the national early warning system.
+In cooperation with the National Directorate of Water Resources Management (Direcção Nacional de Gestão de Recursos Hídricos, DNGRH), the project is providing support to decentralised sectoral authorities, the catchment area committee and the government districts involved.
+Cooperation among diverse stakeholders at various levels is vital to the success of the project and is therefore promoted intensively.

 One of the project’s priorities is integrating adaptation measures into the management of the water catchment area.
-For the most part, Mozambique shares the catchment areas of the rivers and estuaries which dominate much of its territory with its neighbouring countries.
-In the light of the above negative impacts of droughts and floods, it is of crucial importance to protect catchment areas and improve the management of available water resources.
-A committee has been formed consisting of representatives of major water users, including the agricultural sector, municipalities, water suppliers, the energy sector, civil society and environmental protection groups active in the catchment area.
-Working with these users, the project sets out to prioritise catchment area-specific adaptation measures.
-The aim is to reduce the vulnerability of the catchment area and its inhabitants to the effects of climate change, and to improve the resilience of the rural population in particular.
+Mozambique is dominated by rivers and estuaries whose catchment areas it shares with neighbouring countries.
+In the light of the above negative impacts of droughts and floods, it is of crucial importance to protect these areas and improve the management of available water resources.
+A committee has been formed consisting of representatives of major water users, including the agricultural sector, municipalities, water suppliers, the energy sector, civil society and environmental protection groups active in the region.
+Working with these users, the project sets out to prioritise catchment area-specific adaptation measures that will reduce the vulnerability of the catchment area and its inhabitants to the effects of climate change and improve the resilience of the rural population in particular.
 Selected measures are to be implemented by the participating stakeholders.